Digestive Health Institute

 Minimally Invasive Options

-At the Digestive Health Institute by Dr. Muffi, we perform laparoscopic and robotic Whipple’s surgery in select patients, offering:
+Laparoscopic and robotic Whipple’s surgery in select patients, offer:

 Recovery & Support